grafana/mimir/docs/sources/helm-charts/mimir-distributed/get-started-helm-charts/_index.md

   - /docs/helm-charts/mimir-distributed/latest/get-started/
 description: Learn how to get started with Grafana Mimir and GEM using the Helm chart.
 menuTitle: Get started
-title: Get started with the Helm chart
+title: Get started with Grafana Mimir and GEM using the Helm chart
 weight: 20
 keywords:
   - Helm chart